PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 This tutorial recommends three levels of dashboard:

 - Acquisition (amongst other key metrics - Activation, Retention, Revenue and Referral)
   - Deep dive: acquisition.
-This details Where acqusition is coming from (ie a change to conversion/traffic/untracked conversions)
+This details Where acquisition is coming from (i.e. a change to conversion/traffic/untracked conversions)
     - Deep dive: traffic.
 This details where traffic is coming from.

 Note - we only break down traffic further, we don't do the same for conversion or untracked conversions.